 "There are many oranges on this tree.
 The branches are heavy with ripe oranges.
-But two oranges are enough for my sister and me.
+But two oranges are enough for my sister and myself.
 We are not bad children who would pluck too many oranges."

 Also the Dhammapada, Aarahantha Vagga:

 "There are many beautiful forests which do not attract ordinary men.
 The passionless are attracted by such forests, because they are not seekers after sensual pleasure."